freqtrade/freqtrade/docs/includes/protections.md

     Each Protection can be configured multiple times with different parameters, to allow different levels of protection (short-term / long-term).

 !!!
 Note "Backtesting"
-    Protections are supported by backtesting and hyperopt, but must be enabled by using the `--enable-protections` flag.
+    Protections are supported by backtesting and hyperopt, but must be explicitly enabled by using the `--enable-protections` flag.

 ### Available Protections